 Nitroglycerin is a very short-acting nitrate drug.
 Taking nitroglycerin usually relieves an episode of angina in 1 1/2 to 3 minutes, and the effects last 30 minutes.
 Nitroglycerin is usually taken as a tablet placed under the tongue (sublingual administration) or as a spray inhaled through the mouth.
 Alternatively, the tablet may be placed next to the gum.
 People with chronic stable angina should keep nitroglycerin tablets or spray with them at all times.
 Taking nitroglycerin just before reaching a level of exertion known to induce angina may be useful.

 Long-acting nitrates (such as isosorbide) are taken by mouth 1 to 4 times a day.
-Nitrate skin patches and paste, in which the drug is absorbed through the skin over many hours, are also effective.
+Nitrate skin patches and, less often, a paste, in which the drug is absorbed through the skin over many hours, are also effective.
 Long-acting nitrates taken regularly can soon lose their ability to provide relief.
 Most experts recommend that people not take the drug for an 8- to 12-hour period each day, usually at night unless that is when angina occurs.
 This approach helps maintain the long-term effectiveness of the drug.
 Unlike beta-blockers, nitrates do not reduce the risk of heart attacks and sudden death, but they greatly reduce symptoms in people with coronary artery disease.

 Beta-blockers interfere with the effects of the hormones epinephrine (adrenaline) and norepinephrine (noradrenaline) on the heart and other organs.
 These hormones stimulate the heart to beat faster and more forcefully and cause most arterioles to constrict (causing blood pressure to increase).
 Thus, beta-blockers reduce the resting heart rate and blood pressure.
 During exercise, they limit the increase in heart rate and in blood pressure and so reduce the demand for oxygen and decrease the likelihood of angina.
 Beta-blockers also reduce the risk of heart attacks and sudden death, improving the long-term outcome for people with coronary artery disease.